Foreign relations of NATO: South Korea

 South Korea is a global NATO partner and major non-NATO ally which has cooperated with NATO in multiple areas.
 For example, South Korea contributed substantially to rebuilding efforts after the 2001 war in Afghanistan.
 South Korea has also worked with NATO in the areas of non-proliferation and anti-WMD initiatives, advanced scientific and technology research as well as taken measures to ensure interoperability with NATO forces, including through joint exercises with NATO member countries through events such as RIMPAC and participation at NATO leadership meetings.

+South Korea and NATO relations have improved rapidly under South Korean President Yoon Suk Yeol and after Russia invaded Ukraine in 2022 and Seoul has become a key partner to NATO.
+Yoon attended the NATO Summit for first time in 2022 and later in 2023 and 2024 as well.
+In 2022, South Korea opened its diplomatic mission to NATO in Brussels and was the first East Asian country that joined a NATO centre excellence (the Cooperative Cyber Defence Centre of Excellence).
+In 2023, South Korea and NATO signed the Individually Tailored Partnership Program (ITPP) and started regular military staff consultations.
+Although the relations between South Korea and NATO deepened rapidly after the Russian invasion of Ukraine, they were enabled by the combination of several factors including previous collaborations and personal relations.
+Furthermore, South Korea has become a major armament exporter to those European NATO countries which wanted to increase their military capabilities quickly, as it was able to deliver large quantities of sophisticated complex weapon systems rapidly and cost-effectively after 2022.
+These armament deals have increased South Korea's relevance to NATO further.

+In 2024, President Yoon tried to declare martial law and was subsequently removed from office.
+Lee Jae Myung, who was elected president in 2025, de-emphasized relations with NATO, favoring a "pragmatic" foreign policy that includes improving relations with Russia.
+Unlike Yoon, Lee did not attend the 2025 The Hague NATO summit.

 Mongolia

 The NATO–Mongolia Individual Partnership and Cooperation Programme was approved on 19 March 2012.
 It is the first application of the new policy for flexible partnerships with global partners.
-Mongolia has worked with NATO on initiatives relating to interoperability, military modernization and officer training, as well as provided troops to support NATO's operations in Afghanistan from 2009-2014.
+Mongolia has worked with NATO on initiatives relating to interoperability, military modernization and officer training, as well as provided troops to support NATO's operations in Afghanistan from 2009 to 2014.
 More recently, Mongolia has been working together with NATO on Science for Peace and Security Programme, which focuses on cybersecurity and reducing the environmental impact of military sites.

 New Zealand

 In 2001, NATO and New Zealand signalled their commitment to strengthen cooperation with the joint signature of an Individual Partnership and Cooperation Programme in June 2012.
 New Zealand has made valuable contributions to NATO-led efforts in Afghanistan, as part of the International Security Assistance Force and Resolute Support missions to train, advise and assist the Afghan security forces and institutions.
+New Zealand attended the NATO Summit for first time in 2022.